Daisy Pearce: State league and representative football

 Pearce began playing with in the premier division of the Victorian Women's Football League (VWFL) in 2005 at the age of 16, winning the Lisa Hardeman Medal in her first season and going on to play an estimated 200 matches for the women-only football club.
 In 2007, Darebin went through the VWFL season undefeated, defeating in the grand final, and Pearce was named among the best players in the grand final.
 Darebin would go on to win five VWFL premierships in a row, before losing to St Albans in the grand final in 2011; Pearce, who had by then become captain, was named Darebin's best player in the loss.
 In 2013 and 2014, Darebin went through both seasons undefeated, defeating by 49 points in the 2013 grand final and 30 points in the 2014 grand final; Pearce was best afield in the latter.
 She featured in Darebin's third consecutive grand final win over Diamond Creek in 2015.
 During her career in the VWFL, Pearce won the Darebin best and fairest award five times and the Helen Lambert Medal as the VWFL's best and fairest player six times.

 Pearce was a member of the Australian team that played against Ireland in the 2006 Ladies' International Rules Series which, as of 2016, remains the only women's series to have taken place.
+Pearce was selected after performing well at the 2006 AFL Women's National Championships and, at the age of 18, was the youngest player in the squad; the trip to Ireland was largely self-funded, with Pearce raising funds by selling boxes of Freddo Frogs.
 In June 2007, at the age of 19, she was one of two VWFL representatives, alongside Shannon McFerran, named to play in the E. J. Whitten Legends Game; Pearce was named in the Victorian team while McFerran was named for the All Stars, marking the first time female players were included in the annual charity match.
 Pearce captained the Victoria under-19 team at the 2007 AFL Women's National Championships; she was named in the championships' All-Australian team and won the award for joint-player of the tournament.
 Pearce was named in the leadership group for the Victorian senior team at the 2009 championships and was again named in the championships' All-Australian team.
 She was named deputy vice-captain for Victoria at the 2011 championships.